dlaszlo88/eLIFE-NPM_NMRrelaxation/README.md

 Within the enclosed zipped file is a readme containing file descriptors and all scripts utilized for analyzing the NMR relaxation data recorded at 600, 800, and 1000 MHz.

-Also included is a python script for querying R-motifs from amino acid sequences (.
+Also included is a python script for querying R-motifs from amino acid sequences (Multivalent_RMotifs).

 ###David Ban  Jan.
 26, 2016 #####